Jennifer Brooks, PhD, Sasha Milbeck, Jack Mitchell, Elizabeth Nagelin-Anderson, MA , and Diana Zuckerman, PhD, National Center for Health Research

 When they advertise supplements, manufacturers are required to abide by the Federal Trade Commission’s (FTC) regulations, only making claims that are truthful and substantiated.
 Claims are not allowed to be “misleading,” but in reality, advertisements often stretch the truth.
 A 2002 FTC report on 300 weight-loss ads — two-thirds of which were for dietary supplements — found many false or misleading claims, including claims of safety made without any scientific data to back them up.3 These ads often implied safety by highlighting “natural” ingredients.
 Unfortunately, “natural” and “safe” are not the same thing; arsenic is natural, for example, as are lead and mercury, but it is not safe to eat them.

-A study published in October 2018 in the Journal of the American Medical Association (JAMA) reviewed 776 supplements that the FDA found to contain unapproved pharmaceutical ingredients.4 Most of these adulterated products were for sexual enhancement, weight loss, or muscle building.
+A study published in October 2018 in the Journal of the American Medical Association (JAMA) reviewed 776 supplements that the FDA found to contain unapproved and sometimes dangerous pharmaceutical ingredients.4 Most of these adulterated products were for sexual enhancement, weight loss, or muscle building.
 Drugs found in sexual enhancement products included Viagra or other key ingredients in prescription medications for erectile dysfunction.
 These ingredients can cause serious health problems, especially if the individual is unaware that he is consuming them.
 The adulterated weight loss products were likely to contain a laxative or sibutramine, a drug previously sold under the name Meridia but removed from the U.S. market in 2010 due to cardiovascular risks.
 Many of the adulterated muscle building products contained anabolic steroids that were not listed on the label.
 These can cause mental problems in the short term and kidney problems, liver damage, and heart problems in the long term.
 Other adulterated supplements contained antidepressants or antihistamines, which may cause dangerous side effects and can interact with other medications.

 Why are there basically no safeguards to protect Americans from dietary supplements that don’t work, are contaminated, or don’t contain the ingredients listed on the bottle?